 For the letter kills, but the Spirit gives life.
 (2 Cor 3:6)

 Who gives life?
 Not a set of rules, but the Spirit of Christ within you.
-The new law is a Who.
+One more time for emphasis: the new law is a Who.

 3. The perfect law of liberty